vladigleba/vladigleba.github.io/posts/prophecy/europe.md

 ## What else is significant about the iron and clay mixture?

 The iron-clay mixture in the feet forms the base upon which the entire image stands.
-This suggests that the blending of religion and government is, unfortunately, a fundamental feature throughout history, and that the union of apostate Christianity with civil power, specifically, is the culmination—the climax—toward which history has been trending.[^2] Under the Babylonian, Medo-Persian, Grecian, and Roman empires, religion was deeply intertwined with the state, so much so that it became a civic duty rather than merely a personal matter.
+This suggests that the blending of religion and government is, unfortunately, a fundamental feature throughout history, and that the union of apostate Christianity with civil power, specifically, is the culmination toward which history has been trending.[^2] Under the Babylonian, Medo-Persian, Grecian, and Roman empires, religion was deeply intertwined with the state, so much so that it became a civic duty rather than merely a personal matter.
 What is especially notable about the iron-clay mixture in the feet is that it represents a power professing to be God’s church—one that ought to know better, especially since Jesus Himself said that His kingdom is not of this world {% rf 'John 18:36' %}.

 In the pagan empires mentioned above, the state was supreme over religion, using religion to support its authority.
-However, under the papal government symbolized by the feet, this pattern was reversed: religion was elevated above the state, using the state for its support.
+However, under the papal government symbolized by the feet, this pattern was reversed: religion was elevated above the state, using the *state* for its support.
 Thus, the mingling of religion and government in the pagan empires served as a precursor to the ultimate form of this union under the papacy.

 Although Constantine began blending church and state in 313 AD with the Edict of Milan,[^3] the church did not gain total supremacy over the state until 538 AD, when the last barbarian tribe opposing the papacy—the Ostrogoths—was overthrown.
 With this achieved, Justinian’s decree of 533 AD, which elevated the pope to headship over all churches and appointed him the corrector of all heresies, could be fully enforced.